Dimitri-Sumin/government-ai-pipeline-case-study/README.md

 Level 2 → SA = 1 AND (STR = 0 OR EX = 0)
 Level 3 → SA = 1 AND STR = 1 AND EX = 1

+Level 2 represents partial readiness where access exists but either strategic alignment or execution capacity is missing.

 This structure reflects conjunctural causality:
 absence of any required condition prevents the highest level of institutional commitment.

----

 ## Priority Logic

-Final prioritization is based on a simple but explainable logic:
+Final prioritization follows a hierarchical override logic:

-- Blocking constraint (e.g. budget) overrides everything → Delayed
+- Blocking constraint overrides everything → Delayed
-- High readiness → Focus
+- Level 3 → Focus
-- Medium readiness → Nurture
+- Level 2 → Nurture
-- Low readiness → Low Priority
+- Level 1 → Low Priority

 This creates a transparent decision framework rather than a black-box model.

----

 ## Output